dpc2/insert_str/README.md

 # insert_str
-a tool helps you to read c/c++ code
+a tool helps you to read c/c++ code or debug